 That’s why producing accurate financial statements and maintaining well-run income statements and journal entries become unreasonably expensive.

 Account reconciliation can be done manually, but it uses up a lot of time and requires specialized knowledge.
 Furthermore, if you make any mistakes in reconciling, there’s no way to undo your work.
 That’s why many accountants use account reconciliation software to avoid such complications.

 As you see from the statistics above, businesses should use the cloud to increase the efficiency and simplicity of the accounts reconciliation process.

 You may be wondering how you can make account reconciliation more efficient.
 Here are some concrete steps you can take to enhance the whole accounting process.

 1. Connect your bank accounts

-2. Connect sales channel and payment gateway(s)
+2. Connect sales channel, payment gateway(s) and accounting software

 Most accounting software solutions don’t have detailed native integrations with all of the payment platforms you might be using.
 Synder provides you with such an option and helps you cover the other half of account reconciliation.
 Use Synder to connect your payment platforms, such as Stripe, Square, Shopify Payments, or PayPal, among others, with your accounting software.

 Once your bank accounts and payment and e-commerce platforms are connected to your accounting software, your bank balance will be regularly updated.
 Individual transactions and payouts will also be regularly synchronized with your accounting in the background.